People

 Aki is a medical student at UBC.
 His research interests include youth and mental health.
 In his free time, he enjoys running with his dog.

-Christine Meng
+Dr. Christine Meng

 Christine is enrolled in the PhD program of Nursing at UBC.
 Her research focuses on building up meaningful relationships with older adults living with dementia and their caregivers in long-term care homes.
 She works in the long-term care homes as a registered nurse and wants to pursue an academic career as an independent researcher.